 In most public schools, the teaching language is determined as Spanish.
 Spain’s international schools provide a wide range of classes mainly in English.
 There are other global schools teaching in French, German, Dutch, and more.
 However, the bilingual teaching method is more common in higher education such as in universities than in primary and secondary schools.

 Since the curriculum can vary from one autonomous community to another, the languages may differ also.
 For example in the Basque Country or Catalonia, Catalan or Basque languages may be the main teaching languages.

 Educación Infantil: Pre-School (0 - 6 Years)

-Pre-school education, which is the best way to adapt the kids to Spanish language and culture, has two stages for 0-3 years old and 3-6 years old.
+Pre-school education is the best way to adapt the kids to the Spanish language and culture.
+This phase has two stages for 0-3 years old and 3-6 years old.

 For the second stage (3-6 years) mostly the pre-schools are attached to a primary school.
 These can be state schools and free or private schools.

 Compulsory Education (6-16 years)

 In Spain, primary school and secondary school are compulsory.
 For all the Spanish resident children, compulsory education has two stages: